BrunoQuaresma/blog/content/blog/add-e2e-tests-to-ensure-that-your-main-features-are-working/index.md

 ---
-title: Add E2E tests to esure that your main features are working
+title: Add E2E tests to ensure that your main features are working
 date: "2021-03-06"
 description: "Add e2e tests to ensure that your main features are working.
 This is usually cheap, fast and can prevent major problems."
 ---